mmcc007/fledge/README.md

     tar cf - android/app/src/main/res ios/Runner/Assets.xcassets | ( cd <location of new project>; tar xf -)
     ```
 ### Platform specific steps
-Since Flutter runs on both iOS and android, there are some platform specific steps.
+Since Flutter runs on both iOS and android, there are some platform specific steps during application setup.

 #### On android:
 1. Update the application id in `android/app/build.gradle`: